pibooth/pibooth/README.rst

 Icons from the Noun Project

 - Button by Prerak Patel
-- Disco pose by Moriah Rich
 - Fireworks by Creative Stall
 - Hamster wheel by Dream Icons
-- Tap by Prerak Patel
-- Yoga poses by Claire Jones

 The code was developed from scratch but inspired by the following tutorials/projects: